grc-iit/ChronoLog/README.md

 ## Checkout ChronoLog

 ChronoLog uses HCL internally.
 It is added to this repository as a submodule.
-Thus, you need to run `git submodule update --init --recursive` once in `ChronoLog` directory after you clone the repository.
+Thus, you need to clone the submodules as well.
+You can do it using `git clone --recursive git@github.com:scs-lab/ChronoLog.git` to clone ChronoLog.
+Or you can run `git submodule update --init --recursive` once in `ChronoLog` directory after you clone the repository without `--recursive`.
 For following pulls, you can update the submodule using command `git pull --recurse-submodules`.

 ## Building